-- Attend the Portfolio Capstone event (in April/May of your graduating year)
+- Attend the Portfolio Capstone event (multiple dates during your graduating year)

 ELIGIBILITY AND APPLICATION DEADLINE

 Portfolio programs are not degree programs.
 UT Austin graduate-level students from all disciplines are eligible to apply.
-Students may apply and join the program at any time, but are encouraged to apply during the first year of studies.
+Students may apply anytime.
+For 2016 graduates, the deadline to join is March 31, 2016.

 Contact Program Coordinator